portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   - Request parameters: none.
   - Data included in the response: IMO number, ship name, ATA (Actual time of arrival), ETD (Estimated Time of Departure), mooring quay, previous port of call,...
   - [catalog](catalog/catalog-VesselsInPort.md)
-- **Ship Exits** Vessels that are sailing up in the next 24 hours or have sailed during the past 24 hours.
+- **Ships Exits** Vessels that are sailing up in the next 24 hours or have sailed during the past 24 hours.
   - Request parameters: none.
   - Data included in the response: IMO number, ship name, ATD (Actual Time of Departure) or ETD (Estimated Time of Departure), mooring quay, next port of call,...
   - [catalog](catalog/catalog-ShipExits.md)
-- **Ship Arrivals** Vessels that has arrived at a port during the the past 24 hours or will arrive in the next 24 hours.
+- **Ships Arrivals** Vessels that has arrived at a port during the the past 24 hours or will arrive in the next 24 hours.
   - Request parameters: none.
   - Data included in the response: IMO number, ship name, ATA (Actual Time of Arrival) or ETA (Estimated time of arrival), previous port of call,...
   - [catalog](catalog/catalog-ShipsArrivals.md)